 SCOPE: Excess suture cut.

+These three are one shot

 Cut and moisten a strip of low-lint disposable wipers about 10 x (by) 5 millimeters [1].
 Fold the strip and place it underneath the carotid artery at the proposed site of injection.
 This will support the vessel during the injection [2-TXT].
 Videographer: this step is important!